 Churches are like a box of colored pencils.
 While they may all have a central connection, they are unique as each brings their own color to the beautiful tapestry that God continues to create.
 We hope this helps to show a little bit of our unique color.
 We understand that it isn't for everyone.
 However, if what you have read resonates with you then we want to invite you to hang out with us.

-When you do hang out with us on a Sunday, you'll see we are just getting started.
-No bells or whistles.
-You won't find a huge crowd or a polished service.
+At New Journey, you won't find a huge crowd or a polished service.
 What you will find is a group of folks that believe the call to follow Jesus looks like love.
 Loving those who look like us, and loving those who look nothing like us.
 We believe that following Christ means that we take what he said seriously, that love conquers hate and that fear should never serve as the compass for our decisions.

-We're not perfect, and we won't pretend to be.
-We are just getting started, so feel free to join us one Sunday.
+We're not perfect, and we won't pretend to be, so feel free to join us one Sunday.